Last updated: September 14, 2023

 10. Australian National Botanic Gardens

 The Visitor Centre should be your first stop, and it is the start of the main path through the gardens.
-There are free one-hour tours with a volunteer guide at 11am and 2pm daily if you would like the company, otherwise, it is a very easy place to navigate by yourself.
+There are free one-hour tours with a volunteer guide twice daily if you want the company.
+Otherwise, it is a very easy place to navigate by yourself.

 11. National Library of Australia